Nyaradzo Mashayamombe: Biography

 Nyari holds a Master of Science degree in Development Studies from the Women's University in Africa.

 She is the founding executive director of Tag A Life International Trust (TaLI), an advocacy organization that promotes girls’ and young women’s rights and empowerment in Zimbabwe.
-Founded in 2010, TaLI has advocated the State to commit to provide state funded basic education for more than 500,000 who were shut out of school for failure to pay school fees.
+Founded in 2010, TaLI has advocated for Zimbabwe to provide state funded basic education for more than 500,000 who were shut out of school for failure to pay school fees.

-Nyari is also the founder and CEO of Identities Media Holdings, a company that produces content that is featured on the only national television station in Zimbabwe.
-Her talk show, of which she is the host, called Identities/Umhlobo/Zvatiri, appears on ZBC TV and on social media.
+Nyari is also the founder and CEO of Identities Media Holdings, a company that produces content featured on the Zimbabwe Broadcasting Corporation (ZBC TV).
+Her self-hosted talk show, called "Identities/Umhlobo/Zvatiri", appears on ZBC TV and on social media.

 Nyari is a board member of the CIVICUS Alliance.
 Previously she has been a board member of the Women’s Coalition of Zimbabwe as well as the Community Solutions Alumni Board.

 Music

 As a recording artist, Nyari has released three studio albums to date.
-Her third album is called Zvatiri, released in 2015.
+Her third album, titled Zvatiri, released in 2015.
 The 15-track afro-jazz album talks about Africa, social issues, love, gospel, accountability and governance.
-One of the songs on the album called Cry was a collaboration between Nyari and the late Chiwoniso Maraire.
+One of the songs on the album, called "Cry", was a collaboration between Nyari and the late Chiwoniso Maraire.
 Nyari also collaborated with the late Zimbabwean musician Cephas Mashakada.